Written by Manya Pandey, a first-year undergraduate student.

 This Guinness record was achieved by a group of six project management students from Offenburg University, Germany on 25 May 2019.
 Interestingly enough, this attempt was set as a task by their professor as part of their course!

-2. The most people playing Ludo and its ancient version Pachisi simultaneously is 418.
+2. A record-breaking number of 418 people played Ludo and its ancient version Pachisi simultaneously.

 Such a record was established by Primary students of the National Drama School in Greece on 16 April 2019.